 You should provide other evidence of lawful entry into the United States, such as a plane ticket with your name.
 If you don’t have other evidence, you need to provide at least two affidavits from people who knew first-hand that you lawfully entered the United States.
 For example, somebody who picked you up from the airport could sign an affidavit confirming you arrived lawfully by plane.

 However, USCIS is more likely to believe evidence than other affidavits.
 You should be careful about applying without other evidence.
 If this is the situation you’re in, it’s best to seek legal advice.
-We can refer you to a qualified immigration attorney for a free consultation.

 I Don't Know How I Came Into the U.S.